parallelchain-io/parallelchain-docs/docs/concepts/epoch.md

 - Replacing Previous Validator Set with Current Validator Set
 - Replacing Current Validator Set with Next Validator Set
-- Returning Next Validator Set for next leader selection
+- Returning Next Validator Set for the next leader selection

 Epoch transition ensures that only one set of validators is active on the blockchain network at any given time, which makes the information on the blockchain tamper-proof.